Police Interrogation Using the Reid Technique

 When you are a suspect in a crime, and the police want to speak to you – they are not your friend.
 You should never under any circumstances speak to police without an attorney with you.
 There is a reason why the right to remain silent and not incriminate yourself is in the United States Constitution – IT IS THAT IMPORTANT!!
 The Reid Technique is routinely used to take advantage of untrained laypeople being investigating for possible criminal actions.

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are highly experienced Michigan criminal defense attorneys.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are highly experienced Michigan criminal defense attorneys who regularly deal with police interrogation and false confessions.
 Our attorneys specialize in defending criminal charges and attacking the admissibility of statements that were made as a result of questionable police conduct.
 The Michigan criminal defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. take great pride in their ability to protect their clients from overzealous police officers and overreaching by the government in its desire to prosecute.
 Our attorneys are well respected and have a reputation for success.